 Ellis Island Receiving Center/Statue of Liberty National Monument Jersey City, NJ 07305

 About 7,400 acres occupy the Lakehurst Naval Air Station in Lakehurst, NJ.
 The Air Station was the hub of naval “lighter-than-air activity” with airships, and it even hosted the Graf Zeppelin, which was in the process of making a trip around the world.
 Lakehurst Naval Air Station is also known for being the infamous location of the crash of the largest airship ever built, the Hindenburg.

 Amusement Landmarks in NJ

-Home to the east coast’s most extensive collection of sharks, Adventure Aquarium in Camden is the place to be for all things aquatic.
+Home to the east coast’s most extensive collection of sharks, Adventure Aquarium in Camden is the place for all things aquatic.
 It has over 8,500 species, including a hippo exhibit, making it the only aquarium in the world featuring these giant creatures.
 Kids can also participate in daily feedings and meet the diving team.
-This aquarium goes above and beyond normal expectations, and definitely is one aquarium in New Jersey you should have on your list to visit.
+This aquarium goes above and beyond normal expectations and definitely is one aquarium in New Jersey you should have on your list to visit.

 1 Riverside Drive, Camden, NJ 08103

 Located in Jersey City, Liberty Science Center offers all things science and will test and amaze little minds.
 From animals that call the Hudson River home to a real dino dig for fossils, a spectacular planetarium show, and lots of science fun for all ages, kids will want to visit again and again.